F7ionsy/home/README.md

 ## Yet Another Possibility

-Don't rush to choose, maybe there are other possibilities.
+Don't rush to choose, maybe there are other way.

 ---